asherri/Expedia-Exercise/ABOUT.md

 * Learned a lot of experience to Setup Heroku Cloud.
 * Learned a lot to handle Json response best practice.
 * Leaned new knowledge to work with thymeleaf.
+* Working hardly to configure the project with Travis-ci. but unfortunately, it's not work, seems its a machine issues with Travis tools